 - ongoing communication with families regarding progress and challenges of students

-- involvement of specialist staff including school psychologist, Family Support Worker, and therapy team
+- involvement of specialist staff including School Psychologist/School Counsellor, Family Support Worker, and therapy team

 Pastoral Care and Religious Education Coordinator

 Pastoral Care is implicit in the Gospel and Dominican values which guide and direct the life of St Lucy’s School.
 This applies not only to the students and families, but also to the extended families and staff who are connected with St Lucy’s.